 Last month, the Rocky Point/Sound Beach Chamber of Commerce announced an initiative to honor passed veterans with banners hung all along Broadway and King Road.
 For the Fourth of July, the local groups hung 33 pictures of veterans from the Rocky Point area.
 The chamber raised $3,300 from the community in order to raise the banners.

 Those on the banners included people who had fought in WWII, Korea, Vietnam and the most recent wars in Iraq and Afghanistan.
 Among the many families in attendance, was the McCarrick family, who had three passed members of the clan up on those banners.
-This included the elder McCarrick’s brother Hugh and Kevin’s father William, mother Phyllis and uncle Francis, all of whom participated in the Navy during WWII.
+This included the elder McCarrick’s brother Hugh and Kevin’s father William, mother Phyllis and uncle Thomas, all of whom participated in the Navy during WWII.
 Family and friends of Staff Sergeant Louis Bonacasa, of the U.S. Air Force who was a bronze star and purple heart recipient, were also there to remember his life.

 As families sat in the small lot with groups of chairs distanced from each other, chamber and VFW leaders led the crowd in thanking vets for their sacrifices.
 Included in the event was the usual singing of the national anthem and the reading of the Declaration of Independence by multiple local residents.